 The filter strength of the deblocking filter dependent of the averaged luma level of the reconstructed samples.

 Deblocking tC table extension

+Stronger deblocking filter for luma

+Stronger deblocking filter for chroma

 Filter strength dependent on reconstructed average luma level

 In HEVC, the filter strength of the deblocking filter is controlled by the variables β and tC which are derived from the averaged quantization parameters qPL.
-In the VTM3, deblocking filter controls the strength of the deblocking filter by adding offset to qPL according to the luma level of the reconstructed samples.
+In the VTM4, deblocking filter controls the strength of the deblocking filter by adding offset to qPL according to the luma level of the reconstructed samples.
 The reconstructed luma level LL is derived as follow: